 Founded in London, The Duppy Share brings an expert blend of Jamaican and Barbadian rums to London’s cocktail scene.
 In regular times, you can enjoy their rum at Trailer Happiness, one of our favourite not-so-secret gems in Notting Hill—where they’ve been known to collaborate on £5.00 rum punches during Carnival month.

-Right now though, they’re offering “Home Rum” kits for £20.00—with proceeds going to charities supporting hospitality workers.
-The kit comes with two rather nice copper cups, a 200 ml bottle of rum and two bottles of Fever Tree Ginger beer.
-Just add ice and lime.
+Right now though, they’re offering “Mini Festive Rum” kits from £25.00.
+The kit comes with two rather nice copper cups, a 200 ml bottle of rum, their special Christmas syrup and two bottles of Fever Tree Ginger beer.
+Just add ice.
 You can make three or four drinks using the kit.
 We recommend keeping some extra mixer handy to get the most out of it.

 If you’re treating yourself (or someone else) the spiced rum is a step above the competition.
 Just mix 50 ml with 25ml of lime juice and 25ml simple syrup for a frankly worryingly easy-to-drink pineapple daiquiri.